The health education publications listed here cover a range of kidney-related conditions and treatment.

-Please note that no overseas orders are taken, but you may download any document from our site free of charge.
+Please note that overseas orders are not taken, but you may download any document from our site free of charge.

 To order publications that are not published by us, contact the publisher via the contact information provided.

-The following support sheets can be downloaded and printed:
+The following support sheets for this booklet can be downloaded and printed:

 Our 8th edition is especially helpful for people choosing the most appropriate treatment option for kidney disease and presents a carefully balanced view of the types of dialysis and whether home or centre-based dialysis in most suitable.